Midday Giveaway

 - Sponsor’s Reservation of Rights.
 These official rules are subject to modification by KPLC-TV.
 In the event of a dispute, all decisions made by KPLC-TV are final and binding.
 Sponsor(s) reserve(s) the right, in its/their sole discretion, to disqualify any person who tampers with the entry process or the operation of Sponsor’s/Sponsors’ web site(s), or who otherwise acts in violation of these official rules.
 Sponsor(s) further reserve(s) the right, in its/their sole discretion, to cancel, terminate, or modify this promotion if, for any reason, the promotion is not capable of completion as planned (including, but not limited to, for the following reasons: infection by computer virus, technical corruption, force majeure, or non-authorized human intervention that compromises or affects the administration, fairness, integrity, security, or proper conduct of the promotion).
 Sponsor disclaims any representations or warranties regarding the merchantability or fitness of any prize.

 - List of Winners.
-A list of winners can be found on the Contest Page on kplctv.com or by sending a request for a list of winners along with a self-addressed stamped envelope to KPLC 320 Division Street, Lake Charles, LA 70601.
+A list of winners can be requested via mail by sending a self-addressed stamped envelope with your request to KPLC 320 Division Street, Lake Charles, LA 70601.

 Copyright 2018 KPLC.
 All rights reserved.